Best Time to Visit Korea: Weather by Month and Season

 When is spring in Korea?
 Spring in South Korea is from mid-March until June.

-What to expect in spring: With another year of cold temperatures behind it, Korea springs back to life from its winter slumber in spring.
+What to expect in spring: With another year of cold temperatures behind it, South Korea springs back to life from its winter slumber in spring.
 Throughout the country, cherry blossoms and flowers bloom, re-colouring the pale outdoor spaces.
-In general, spring in Korea is much drier than summer, and, naturally, milder than winter.
-As as such, a great season and one of the best times to travel around South Korea.
+In general, spring is much drier than summer and, naturally, milder than winter.
+It’s a fantastic season to travel around South Korea.

-What to wear in spring: In spring, the temperatures are improving in Korea from the lows of winter.
-You’ll still need to carry along some warmer outerwear in your travel backpack to deal with the inevitable cooler temperatures.
+What to wear in spring: In spring, temperatures quickly improve from the lows of winter.
+You’ll still need to carry along some warmer outerwear to deal with the inevitable cooler temperatures.
 I’d recommend packing a warm fleece jacket or sweater as a base.
 Throw in an ultralight waterproof jacket or softshell jacket as a waterproof outer layer.
-For tackling the hiking trails in Korea, bring along a solid pair of waterproof hiking shoes.
+For tackling the hiking trails, bring along a solid pair of waterproof hiking shoes.

 Summer

-When is summer in Korea?
+When is summer in South Korea?
 Summer in South Korea is from July until August.

-What to expect in summer: As expected, summers in Korea are hot and muggy.
-Summer sees plenty of rainfall throughout the peninsula.
-July and August are the wettest months of the year in Korea thanks to the East Asian monsoon.
-As luck would have it, the typhoons that slam Japan, Taiwan, and China every year in late summer to early autumn often pass Korea by.
+What to expect in summer: Summers in South Korea are hot and muggy and see plenty of rainfall throughout the peninsula.
+July and August are the wettest months of the year in Korea, thanks to the East Asian monsoon.
+Fortunately, the typhoons that slam Japan, Taiwan, and China every year in late summer to early autumn often pass by South Korea.

-What to wear in summer: In the dead heat of summer in Korea you’re going to want to keep it light.
-Stick to lightweight quick-dry fabrics whether you’re wearing pants or shorts.
+What to wear in summer: In the dead heat of summer, you’re going to want to keep it light.
+Stick to lightweight, quick-dry fabrics, whether you’re wearing pants or shorts.
 You’ll want to keep a travel umbrella and lightweight waterproof jacket handy for the inevitable downpours.
-Waterproof shoes aren’t a bad idea to add your packing list for Korea either.
+Waterproof shoes aren’t a bad idea to add to your packing list for Korea, either.

 Sunset in Pohang